International Paper

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports that it has a Public Policy and Environment Committee comprising of board members.
-These board members have overall responsibility for sustainability.
+The company reports that it has a Public Policy and Environment Committee (PPE) comprising board members.
+These board members hold overall responsibility for sustainability.

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?